YawarJQ/ascend/README.md

 | GENE2            | ... | ... |

 #### Controls
-You must provide a list of gene identifiers linked to controls, if you would like to use ASCEND's filtering functions.
+You must provide a list of gene identifiers linked to controls, if you would like to use ascend's filtering functions.
 These are generally mitochondrial and ribosomal genes.
 Spike-ins are also used as controls if they were included in the study.

 Controls should be organised into a named list, and identifiers used should be present in the expression matrix.